What is Ransomware and How to Prevent it?

 In most cases, cybercriminals set a specific deadline for the victim to pay up.
 If victims do not meet this, they then risk permanently losing access to their data.
 There may be other threats as well, such as the timing of when scammers are going to publish your personal data or how they plan to use it to their advantage.
 However, you can’t rely on the integrity of cybercriminals.
 After all, even timely payment doesn’t provide you with any guarantees of getting your precious files back.

 Fighting off ransomware is a real challenge, costing individuals and organisations a lot of money and nerves.
-It is much more sensible to explore how to prevent an attack on your device in the first place.
+It is much more sensible to explore how to run a malware check to prevent an attack on your device in the first place.

 How does ransomware spread